Vince0028/Track-My-Gains/README.md

 ## 🚀 About The Project

-**FitFlow Pro** is a modern, dark-themed fitness tracker designed for serious athletes.
+**TrackMyGains** is a modern, dark-themed fitness tracker designed for serious athletes.
 It manages your weekly workout splits, tracks your progress, and provides instant, factual advice through a built-in **AI Gym Bro Coach**.

 Built with performance and aesthetics in mind, it features an "organic" UI design, real-time data syncing, and a strict no-nonsense AI persona.